BridgeSafety

 Bridge Inspection

-A systematic examination of a bridge's structural components required by federal law at least every 24 months.
+A systematic examination of a bridge's structural components required by federal law, typically every 24 months under the NBIS.

 What It Means